bartoszbielawski/InfoClock/README.md

 * Local temperature display (DS18B20)
 * Embedded web server for configuration and monitoring
 * Can log messages using syslog
-* LHC Status display (using data from ALICE)
+* LHC Status display (using data from ALICE) (currently disabled, the LHC is off for maintenance)
+* Brexit countdown!
-* Currency exchange rate from http://fixer.io
+* Currency exchange rate from http://fixer.io (disabled - broken due to API changes)
 * Modular approach makes it easy to add new modules (tasks)

 ## Parts: